tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Utility module which acts as a factory to create model related objects like points, entities...

 Load using `frts/ModelFactory` in the utilities section of the load file.

+### Model Reseter

+The model reseter handles model related clean up at the end of each frame.
+It should be placed as the last render module.
+Currently the following resets are done:

+- Reset changed positions.

+Load using `frts/ModelReseter` in the render module section of the load file.

 ### Point